 Editorial and other models¶

-The model returns a semi-random list of products from the most recent ones.
-It allows injecting new products to the recommendation while the "History-based" models are not yet able to recommend products based on the statistics.
+It allows injecting new items (products, articles, an so on), to the recommendation while the "History-based" models are not yet able to recommend products based on the statistics.
 It is a simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.

 This model is not based on historical records but relies on the imported product catalog.